Eric’s Promise.

 Other Acts of Faith from Eric before he died:

 1. Eric used the $5 that his Grandma gave him in a card for Valentine’s Day and gave it to his friend so his friend’s girlfriend could have a rose for Valentine’s Day.
 This is Eric.
 Giving everything he had so someone else would be comforted and loved.
+This is me as well.
+You have to live it to truly be it.

 That is what his legacy truly is about.
 It does not conform to any one thing except following Jesus.
 The Legend of the Egg is ALIVE AND WELL!!!
+Mary Magdalene being revealed.

 2. Eric was high energy even when his heart was hurting.
 He was always making people feel welcome, loved and cherished everywhere he was.
-Smiling, opening doors, lifting others up and many things beyond words and knowing were everyday happenings.
+Smiling, opening doors, caring, lifting others up and many things beyond words and knowing were everyday happenings.

 3. Eric didn’t know any other way to be, than to include everyone in the love within him.
+Eric trusted before anything.

 4. Eric made sure his teachers and classmates at Marian knew how valued they were.
 He made music (back when there were cds) for his friends and a teacher at Marian High School.

 6. Eric was and is an everyday Saint.
 Over 400,000 lbs of gently used material goods and countless ripples of Christ in Action have been created by this promise.
-He was the brightest light, always listening to others and helping them in any way that inspired him to do.
+He was the brightest light, always listening to others and helping them in any way that inspired him.
 God used Eric’s death for His Glory.
 That is what Saints do.
 They die for God to be known, loved and served.

 8. God has now brought in the gift of the Arts, Our Lady of Fatima, Our Lady of Guadalupe and St. Francis.
 This gift is specifically moved in the Holy Spirit to help those with disabilities.